bcgov/sso-requests/README.md

 This repository has frontend tests using jest and react testing library, and backend tests run with jest.
 Tests are run in CI in the `test.yml` file.

-To run the frontend tests, from the `app` directory run `yarn test`
+To run the frontend tests, from the `app` directory run `yarn test`.
+If adding a snapshot test, running `yarn test` will add the new snapshot file for you.
+If you want to update a snapshot test, run `yarn test -u`

 To run the backend integration tests, you willneed to have a local postgres database running.
 Ensure you have started the server with `pg_ctl start`.